Skip to main content

 answers = await cognee.search(query_text="Who owns the rollout plan?")

 • query_type (SearchType, optional, default: SearchType.GRAPH_COMPLETION): Switch search modes without changing your code flow.
-See Search Types for the complete list.
+See Search Types for the complete list and Retrievers for how each type maps to a retriever.

 await cognee.search(